TurboSource-Marialis/machtiani-releases/README.md

 ### Ignoring Files with `.machtiani.ignore`

+***For now, you'll have to specify the full path of every file.
+No pattern-matching or ignoring a full directory of files.
+For now!***
 You can ignore any binary files by providing the full path, such as images, etc. To exclude specific files from being processed by the application, you can create a `.machtiani.ignore` file in the root of your project directory.
 The files listed in this file will be ignored during the retrieval process.

 #### Example `.machtiani.ignore` file: